 What is Trade Risk and what does it include?

-Trade risk is the link among your entry-level and stop-loss levels in a trade.
+Trade risk is the link between your entry-level and stop-loss levels in a trade.
 When you fix a stop-loss at a specific price, and the prices break the stated point, there is an action to stop-loss.
-And, your trade position will reduce.
-This is importamt to fix the correct position size.
+And your trade position will reduce.
+This is important to fix the correct position size.

 Perfect trade position size = risk limit for account/sum of risk for trade